davepinch/pinchy.cc/collections/_places/states/united-states/district-of-columbia/wikimedia/Flag_of_the_District_of_Columbia.svg.md

 ---
-type: picture
 title: "Flag_of_the_District_of_Columbia.svg"
-picture: "/assets/wikimedia-flags-states/Flag_of_the_District_of_Columbia.svg"
 bookmark: "https://commons.wikimedia.org/wiki/File:Flag_of_the_District_of_Columbia.svg"
 license: Public Domain
+picture: "/assets/wikimedia-flags-states/Flag_of_the_District_of_Columbia.svg"
+type: picture
-permalink: /wikimedia/:title/
+permalink: /wikimedia/Flag_of_the_District_of_Columbia.svg/
-related:
-  - Washington, D.C. - Wikipedia
+related: Washington, D.C. - Wikipedia
 tags:
   - flag
   - red